aceismtemple/devarim/Topics/English/PrayingRequisites.md

 Here we learn that **confession opens the way for forgiveness**.
 When we hide sin, our prayers are hindered—but when we confess, HaShem restores.

-The Old Testament reinforces this principle:
+Solomon reinforces this principle:

 > **“He that covereth his sins shall not prosper:
 > but whoso confesseth and forsaketh them shall have mercy.”**
 > — *Proverbs 28:13*

+> **" The LORD detests the sacrifice of the wicked, but the prayer of the upright pleases him."**
+> — *Proverbs 15:8*

 So, before we pray like Elijah, we must: